Share some of your background.

 What team were you a member of?

-FRC 4935 T-Rex
+I am an FRC 4935 T-Rex alumni.

-Where do you currently work and what is your job description?
+Where do you currently work?

-How has FIRST impacted your life?
+How has FIRSTimpacted your life?

 What has been a highlight for your team over the years?